Pecako2001/Florence-2-FineTuning/README.md

 python val.py --task_prompt "DETAILED_CAPTION" --text_input "What do you see in this image?" --image_path <path_to_image> --model_dir <model_directory>
 ```
 `task_prompt` selects the Florence‑2 task (e.g., `CAPTION`, `DETAILED_CAPTION`).
 See the Hugging Face model page for additional prompts.

+## Tutorials
+Step‑by‑step Jupyter notebooks in the `notebooks/` folder show how to create a dataset, train a model and run inference for quick experimentation.

 ## Repository Structure
 The project now follows a modular layout: